A history of Maidenhead Scottish

 guest teachers.
 A beginners class also began in the 1980's run

-jointly by Rowena Kelly and Steve Kelly (no relation).
-This class
+jointly by Rowena Kelley and Steve Kelly.
+This class continued to

-continued to meet, with Steve Kelly in charge, in Furze Platt
+meet, with Steve Kelly in charge, in Furze Platt Memorial Hall, into

-school Scottish Dance Club was started by Joan Doughty in the school
+Club was started by Joan Doughty at St Mary's RC School in

 So far as we have been able to ascertain, the HIGHLAND BALL seems to